AdiDahari/OOP_Ex2/README.md

 By the end of each scenario of the game, the sum of all agents' values is the final result.

 This project is a product of 2 layers:

-1. Directed weighted graph implementation including:
+1. Directed weighted graph implementation including

 	**A.** Node implementation
 	(interface: node_data.java, implementation: NodeData.java).